Nutritional and Environmental Influences on Neurodevelopment

 15:45 – Section 3 Nutritional Intervention in Primary Care (cont’d)

-Registration Fee includes lunch, refreshments and program materials.
-See Program Brochure for schedule and additional information.
+In-person CME program – Registration fee includes lunch, refreshments and program materials.